linagora/openpaas-esn/doc/REST_API/REST_community.md

 - description: The community description
 - domain_ids: The ids of the domain the communities is linked to.

+**Request query strings parameters**

+- noTitleCheck: option to skip the title check.
+By default, a community title is unique on the domain

 **Response Headers:**

 - Content-Length: Document size